amyreese/znc-push/README.md

     URI that will be sent with the push notification.
 This could be a web address or a local scheme to access a mobile application.
 Keyword expansion is performed on this value.

+*   `message_uri_post = "no"`

+    When using the custom URL service, this option allows you to specify whether to use the POST method instead of GET.

 *   `message_uri_title` = ""`